improvisec/recursive-ir/README.md

 ## 3.5 To Uninstall

 To uninstall Recursive-IR, use the uninstall script.
-Review the details on the screen and hit 'q' and type 'y' when prompted.
+Review the details on the screen and hit 'q' when done.
+Then type 'y' when prompted and hit enter.
+The 'recursive' user can be manually removed if no longer needed.

 ```./scripts/uninstall.sh```